Running Shoes

 There once was a kingdom with a very artistic and clever citizenry.
-Realizing that the human foot was ugly in its shape and that it would look oh so much more charming if it were smaller, they devised of a method of tightly wrapping the foot in cloth as a child grew up so the foot could not grow into its normal grotesque dimensions.
+Realizing that the human foot was ugly in its shape and that it would look oh so much more charming if it were smaller, they devised of a method of tightly wrapping the foot in cloth as a child grew up.
+By doing so they prevented the foot from growing into its normal grotesque dimensions.
 The only problem is that the small stubs of feet that resulted were not terribly useful for walking.
 So it really wasn't a smart approach for men or even women who had to accomplish anything.
 But a woman of the aristocracy could be carried about in chairs, in which case not being adept at walking would not be a serious problem.
 The peasant women were doomed to their labor and the shame of big awful loathsome feet.
-This, of course, was Chinese foot-binding.
-And looking back from our more evolved perspective it seems utterly bizarre.
-We know that feet don't need to be small to be attractive.
-They should be pointed.

 We actually fought this battle 40 years ago, and in most areas of life we've won it.
 These days you have a numerous options of shoes shaped like the human foot.
 There are three glaring exceptions: the shoes women wear to cocktail parties, bike shoes, and running shoes.
 Take a look at the shoes above.
 Does the human foot round inward in the way the running shoe in the middle does?
 The design people at the running shoe companies all seem to think the shoes must look symmetrical or we won't buy them.
 Notice that the shoe on the right has the boxier look of a human foot.
 If you'll take one of your shoes off and look at your bare foot, you'll realize it looks nothing like the shoes you're offered in your average running store.

-If you go into a quality athletic shoe store some clerk will probably look at your foot and based on a couple of simple evaluations (like the height of your archor the degree of pronation) tell you that you should get a "motion-control" or "stability" or "neutral-cushioned" or "performance-training" shoe.
+If you go into a quality athletic shoe store some clerk will probably look at your foot and based on a couple of simple evaluations (like the height of your arch or the degree of pronation) tell you that you should get a "motion-control" or "stability" or "neutral-cushioned" or "performance-training" shoe.
 That's the theory that's taken hold in the shoe industry.
 The right shoe for the right foot will avoid injuries.
 I have been unable to find any scientific support for this premise.
 In fact the Marines, the Army and the Air Force have studied this.
 They all expect their recruits to do a lot of running in basic training and injuries really get in the way.
 So getting this right matters to them.
 They split their studies into two groups.
 In one group everyone got a stability shoe.
 In the other group each soldier got a shoe selected based on the criteria mentioned above.
 And they found absolutely no difference in the injury rate between the two groups.
 The whole premise is flawed.

 There's a new shoe company trying to make its mark called Altra.
 (I've got a pair and love them.
 More on Altra below.)
 They were kind enough to send me a photo showing the different approaches.
 Take a look.